Maximiliano Romero

-Maximiliano Samuel Romero (born 9 January 1999) is an Argentine professional footballer who plays as a centre forward for Chilean club O'Higgins on loan from Argentinos Juniors.
+Maximiliano Samuel Romero (born 9 January 1999) is an Argentine professional footballer who plays as a centre forward for Chilean club Colo-Colo on loan from Argentinos Juniors.

 Club career

 Velez Sarsfield

 Before making his professional debut, the Argentine forward was close to being transferred to English side Arsenal, for a reported €6 million fee.
 However, after suffering a knee cruciate ligament injury in a reserves game in 2015 he stayed with Vélez.
 Again in 2016 Arsenal were rumoured to be interested in Romero, however nothing came of it.

 Romero debuted for Vélez at age 17, entering the field in a 0–1 defeat to Sarmiento for the first fixture of the 2016 Argentine Primera División.
 He also entered the field in the 2–1 victory against Olimpo for the following fixture, in which he scored his first professional goal.
 He finished his first professional season with 11 appearances (five as a starter) and three goals.
 During the 2016–17 Argentine Primera División, Romero was mainly a substitute for Mariano Pavone.
 He managed to score two goals in 19 games (seven starts).

 The forward had a successful start to the 2017–18 Argentine Primera División, scoring a double in each of the first two games of the season (3–0 and 2–0 victories against Tigre and Atlético Tucumán, respectively).
 He also assisted Federico Andrada to score the winning goal in the team's victory against Aldosivi for the round of 32 of the 2016–17 Copa Argentina.